bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-01-18-darren-aronofsky-in-conversation.md

-<![endif]-->

 Academy Award®-nominated filmmaker Darren Aronofsky was born and raised in Brooklyn.
 Aronofsky heads Protozoa Pictures, based in Chinatown NYC.

-His upcoming film _The Whale_ for A24 stars Brendan Fraser, Sadie Sink,
-Hong Chau, and Samantha Morton.
+His upcoming film _The Whale_ for A24 stars Brendan Fraser, Sadie Sink,  Hong Chau, and Samantha Morton.

 Aronofsky wrote and directed 2017’s _mother!_ starring Jennifer Lawrence and Javier Bardem.
 Before that, Aronofsky made the 2014 box office hit _Noah_ starring Russell Crowe, Jennifer Connelly, and Anthony Hopkins.

 In 2010, Aronofsky received a Best Director Academy Award® nomination for his indie box office phenomenon _Black Swan_ starring Natalie Portman, who won a Best Actress Academy Award® for her performance.
-2008’s
-_The Wrestler_ starring Mickey Rourke won the Golden Lion for the best film at the Venice Film Festival.
+2008’s  _The Wrestler_ starring Mickey Rourke won the Golden Lion for the best film at the Venice Film Festival.
 Previous to that were the acclaimed and award-winning films _The Fountain_ (2006), _Requiem for a Dream_ (2000), and _Pi_ (1998).

 As a producer under his Protozoa label, Aronofsky has been responsible for _Jackie_,  which garnered three Academy Awards®; the documentary _Some Kind of Heaven_, which premiered at the 2020 Sundance Film Festival; artist Prune Nourry’s docu-memoir _Serendipity_, which made its world premiere at the 2019 Berlin Film Festival; _Pacified_, which won the Golden Shell top prize at the San Sebastián International Film Festival; _Catch the Fair One_, which premiered at the 2021 Tribeca Film Festival where it won the Audience Award; and the documentary feature _The Territory_, which premiered at the 2022 Sundance Film Festival and won both the Audience Award and Special Jury Award for Craft in the World Cinema Documentary category.